 - 35 —Getting a client through attending a business club

 Two people I got to know in Berlin advised me to join a certain event of a business club because they thought the organisation that would present itself there would be interesting for me.
 After the talk of the co-founder of that organisation, I chatted with him for a little while and it turned out that he was looking for skills that I had to offer

 So far some of my experiences.
 I hope it has given you a bit more insight in, and understanding of the importance of, Business Connecting.
 There are some aspects I would like to highlight.

 Before the job or business connection, there was always a sincere human connection.
 I believe that is essential for Business Connecting.
 It is not about simply exchanging names and business cards.
 It is about exchanging authentic stories and intentions.

 - Your authenticity

 In order to be able to connect you need to go out there.
 This involves going to events, business clubs and/or on coffee dates, but also sharing messages online.
-What you decide to do is up to you, but I would suggest staying close to your personal preferred networking style (read about this in How to find your personal networking style).
+People will feel it when you are doing things you do not like or sharing things that do not come from your authentic self.
+I would suggest staying true to yourself and your personal preferred networking style.

 It’s up to you to make the first step.